Resources for your personal introspection that

 Resources to overcome your roadblocks

 I don’t experience idioms as simple expressions.
 I see them as subtle linguistic markers—small windows into the body’s history.
 The phrases someone reaches for can reveal traces of what their body has carried, endured, or adapted to over time.
-In medical terminology, idiopathic refers to a condition with an unknown cause.
-Interestingly, idioms can behave similarly: they often emerge without a clear origin and carry figurative rather than literal meanings.
+In medical terminology, the term idiopathic describes a condition with an unknown cause.
+Interestingly, idioms can behave similarly: they often emerge without a clear origin, carrying meanings that are figurative rather than literal.
 In that sense, idioms themselves can be “idiopathic”—mysterious, inherited through culture, and shaped by lived experience.
 For me, this makes idioms powerful clues, offering insight into the physical or emotional patterns a person has moved through.

 Below is a growing breakdown of idioms connected to the body as a whole.
 This list is something I’m building for my own reference, but you’re welcome to explore it as it evolves.
 Some of the categories will also include a YouTube link at the end—simple practices or guided movements that can help release some of the tension, holding, or emotional residue reflected in these idioms.